jdevstatic-tutorials/intro-to-text-based/README.md

 # Intro To Text-Based Programming
+## Objectives
+1. display knowledge of the text-based programming
+2. compare text-based and graphical coding
+3. utilize the text-based using the VEX VR
+4. utilize their existing programming knowledge and skills for the text-based programming
+5. utilize the Coral Reef Cleanup Map together with the text-based programming

+## Intro
 Graphical coding is the trend nowadays, particularly for students.
 Even the Scratch program is graphical.